THE BASIC COMPONENTS

 What is fish habitat?
 To start to understand fish habitat, you first must learn from the basics.
 Fish require water, habitat and food to survive.
 The quality of these three requirements determines how well fish do in any given environment.

-Trout stream require three basic components to support populations; riparian habitat, clean and cold water and structure that trout can utilize for both cover and as a feeding habitat.
+Trout streams require three basic components to support their fish populations; riparian habitat, clean and cold water and structure that trout can utilize for both cover and as a feeding habitat.
 Submerged structure habitat consists of three primary things; weeds, rock and woody debris.
 Emergent cover habitat is provided by undercut stream banks, over hanging branches, limbs and grasses, etc..

 Once you understand some of these basic components of what fish habitat is, you will have an easier task in furthering your knowledge of the topic.
 The task of being able to know complexities of where and why trout use particular habitats, adds a whole new element to how you look at a stream.
 This is called “reading water”.